One After 909: Different versions

+John Lennon, Paul McCartney, and George Harrison first recorded the song in early 1960 under The Quarrymen name, but the recording does not survive.
+In mid-1960, the Beatles recorded the song again, on a home demos tape, but the recording has not been officially released.

 On 5 March 1963, the Beatles recorded a version of the song in five takes during the same session that produced their third single, "From Me to You", and its B-side "Thank You Girl".
 They were unhappy with the result and that version was not released at the time.
 Various takes from the 5 March session, and an edit of them, were released in 1995 on the Anthology 1 compilation.
-The song was shelved for six years, until the Beatles re-recorded it for their Get Back project, and eventually saw the release in Let It Be.

-"One After 909" is included on 2003's Let It Be...
-Naked, in a remixed and remastered version of the 1969 rooftop concert take.
-The original third take of the song was released as part of the 2021 re-release of Let It Be.
+The song was then shelved for six years, until the Beatles re-recorded it in January 1969 for their Get Back project, and the rooftop concert performance of the song was released on Let It Be.
+"One After 909" is also included on 2003's Let It Be...
+Naked, in a remixed and remastered version of the concert take.
+A preceding studio take of the song from January 1969 (take three) was released as part of the 2021 re-release of Let It Be.